 The department is available to assist in reviewing the HSPs; prior to bids closing or any amendments.
 HSP reviews should be sent to DPSHUB.
 Please feel free to contact us with any questions.

 The Statewide HUB Program documents expenditures made by state agencies and institutions of higher education annually and semi-annually in its HUB Report.
 These reports can enable vendors to:

 - Determine if their business participation can help agencies meet or exceed agency-set HUB goals

 - See where agencies purchase their products and services, both by geographic area and type of business, and

-- Contact agencies' HUB coordinators or purchasing departments, both to introduce their businesses and to learn more about each agency's procurement process
+- Contact agencies' HUB Office or purchasing departments, both to introduce their businesses and to learn more about each agency's procurement process

 Mentor Protégé Program